19 Years

 or have

-be born of it
+being born of it,

-—the stream ended, and my eyes fixed
+the stream ended, and my eyes fixed yet again

 upon the overcast image of the only one I've ever known